 IN THE SPACES BETWEEN...

-Wendy Taylor Carlisle lives in the spaces between Texas and Arkansas, Arkansas and Missouri, Texas and Louisiana.
+Wendy Taylor Carlisle lives on the backside of a hill in the Ozark Mountains.
 She is the author of Persephone on the Metro (MadHat press, 2014), Discount Fireworks (Jacaranda Press, 2008) and Reading Berryman to the Dog (Jacaranda Press, 2000).

 Poem Title: "Le Comte St Genois: Christian Schad"

 Le Comte can fool us, French Lieutenant in a tux,